-(D) For purposes of permit renewal, a timely application is one that is submitted at least 12 months prior to the date of permit expiration, or such other longer time as may be approved by the Department that ensures that the term of the permit will not expire before the permit is renewed.
-If more than 12 months is required to process a permit renewal application, the Department will provide no less than six (6) months for the owner or operator to prepare an application.
+(D) For purposes of permit renewal, a timely application is one that is submitted at least 12 months prior to the date of permit expiration, or such other longer time as may be approved by DEQ that ensures that the term of the permit will not expire before the permit is renewed.
+If more than 12 months is required to process a permit renewal application, DEQ will provide no less than six (6) months for the owner or operator to prepare an application.
 In no event will this time be greater than 18 months;

-(E) Applications for initial phase II acid rain permits shall be submitted to the Department by January 1, 1996 for sulfur dioxide, and by January 1, 1998 for nitrogen oxides;
+(E) Applications for initial phase II acid rain permits must be submitted to DEQ by January 1, 1996 for sulfur dioxide, and by January 1, 1998 for nitrogen oxides;

-(F) Applications for Compliance Extensions for Early Reductions of HAP must be submitted before proposal of an applicable emissions standard issued under section 112(d) of the FCAA and shall be in accordance with provisions prescribed in OAR 340-244-0100 through 340-244-0180.
+(F) Applications for Compliance Extensions for Early Reductions of HAP must be submitted before proposal of an applicable emissions standard issued under section 112(d) of the FCAA and must be done with provisions prescribed in OAR 340-244-0100.

 (b) Complete application:

-(A) To be deemed complete, an application must provide all information required pursuant to section (3) of this rule, except applications for permit renewal only need to include information that has changed since issuance of the last permit and applications for permit revision only need to include information related to proposed changes.
-The application must include three (3) copies of all required forms and exhibits in hard copy and one (1) copy in electronic format as specified by the Department.
-Information required under section (3) of this rule must be sufficient to evaluate the subject source and its application and to determine all applicable requirements.
-A responsible official must certify the submitted information is in accordance with section (5) of this rule;
+(A) To be deemed complete, an application must provide all information required pursuant to section (3), except applications for permit renewal only need to include information that has changed since issuance of the last permit and applications for permit revision only need to include information related to proposed changes.
+The application must include three (3) copies of all required forms and exhibits in hard copy and one (1) copy in electronic format as specified by DEQ.
+Information required under section (3) must be sufficient to evaluate the subject source and its application and to determine all applicable requirements.
+A responsible official must certify the submitted information is using section (5);

-(B) Applications which are obviously incomplete, unsigned, or which do not contain the required exhibits, clearly identified, will not be accepted by the Department for filing and will be returned to the applicant for completion;
+(B) Applications which are obviously incomplete, unsigned, or which do not contain the required exhibits, clearly identified, will not be accepted by DEQ for filing and will be returned to the applicant for completion;

-(C) If the Department determines that additional information is necessary before making a completeness determination, it may request such information in writing and set a reasonable deadline for a response.
+(C) If DEQ determines that additional information is necessary before making a completeness determination, it may request such information in writing and set a reasonable deadline for a response.
 The application will not be considered complete for processing until the adequate information has been received.
 When the information in the application is deemed adequate, the applicant will be notified that the application is complete for processing;

-(D) Unless the Department determines that an application is not complete within 60 days of receipt of the application, such application will be deemed to be complete, except as otherwise provided in OAR 340-218-0120(1)(e).
-If, while processing an application that has been determined or deemed to be complete, the Department determines that additional information is necessary to evaluate or take final action on that application, it may request such information in writing and set a reasonable deadline for a response.
+(D) Unless DEQ determines that an application is not complete within 60 days of receipt of the application, such application will be deemed to be complete, except as otherwise provided in OAR 340-218-0120(1)(e).
+If, while processing an application that has been determined or deemed to be complete, DEQ determines that additional information is necessary to evaluate or take final action on that application, it may request such information in writing and set a reasonable deadline for a response.
 If the additional information is not provided by the deadline specified, the application will be determined to be incomplete, and the application shield will cease to apply;

-(E) Applications determined or deemed to be complete will be submitted by the Department to the EPA as required by OAR 340-218-0230(1)(a);
+(E) Applications determined or deemed to be complete will be submitted by DEQ to the EPA as required by OAR 340-218-0230(1)(a);

-(F) The source's ability to operate without a permit, as set forth in 340-218-0120(2), will be in effect from the date the application is determined or deemed to be complete until the final permit is issued, provided that the applicant submits any requested additional information by the deadline specified by the Department.
+(F) The source's ability to operate without a permit, as set forth in 340-218-0120(2), will be in effect from the date the application is determined or deemed to be complete until the final permit is issued, provided that the applicant submits any requested additional information by the deadline specified by DEQ.